 Registered Staff Hours

-While this nursing home's overall grade was not a highlight, it actually excelled in the category of inspections.
-In fact, we awarded it a grade of A for that area, which is one of our highest scores.
-Arguably the most critical factor we look at in determining our inspection grades is deficiencies.
-Deficiencies can be found on a facility's inspection reports.
-It is typically in your best interest to avoid places that had too many deficiencies.
+While this nursing home's overall grade was not bad, it really excelled in the area of inspections.
+In fact, we awarded it a grade of A for that category, which is one of our best scores.
+Arguably the most important factor we look at in calculating our inspection grades is deficiencies.
+These deficiencies can be found on a facility's inspection reports.
+Places with better grades in this area typically dodged the more severe deficiencies involving patient abuse or death.
 This particular nursing home received 4 deficiencies on its inspection report.
 Overall, this is still a solid inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Short-term Care Quality